Lady Gaga “I Truly Believe That Secrets Keep You Sick”

 Lady Gaga has spoken publicly about many of the mental health issues that have affected her, almost all of which have also affected me personally and many people in the world, so I cannot help but find inspiration from this woman.

 Lady Gaga has been very vocal about mental illness.
 Going so far as to admit that she has PTSD.
 She believes that people with mental illness should be shown kindness and compassion.
-She recently co-authored an article in the Guardian on suicide.
+She co-authored an article in the Guardian on suicide in 2018.
 The article condemns the way that people with mental health conditions are treated, it states:

 “Instead of treating those facing mental health conditions with the compassion we would offer to someone with a physical injury or illness, we ostracize, blame and condemn....The time has come for us all, collectively, to tackle the causes and symptoms of mental illness, and provide care for those who suffer from it.”

-During an acceptance speech at Global Changemakers Award in Bel Air, California in June of this year.
+During an acceptance speech at Global Changemakers Award in Bel Air, California in June of 2018.
 Lady Gaga said to Billboard.com that:

 "I have struggled for a long time, both being public and not public about my mental health issues or my mental illness.
 But I truly believe that secrets keep you sick."